Forethought-Technologies/AutoChain/docs/memory.md

 ### RedisMemory

 Redis is also supported to save information.
-This is useful when hosting AutoChain as a backend service on more than one server instances, in which case it's not possible to use RAM as memory.
+This is useful when hosting AutoChain as a backend service on more than one server instance, in which case it's not possible to use RAM as memory.